Milwaukee no interest loans.

 Financing for paying bills and basic needs is offered from the Milwaukee Jewish Free Loan Association.
 The non-profit uses donations from the community and partners organizations to provide assistance to families and individuals across the county.
 The no interest loans can be used to help pay for a number of different needs and expenses.
+Applications for interest free loans are reviewed as they come in, and the funds can be issued in as little as one or two days.

 Borrowers can not only receive funds from the non-profit, but they will also receive self-sufficiency in the form of budgeting, case management, and referrals to employment resources if needed.
 The Jewish Association works with clients to offer them a hand up, and various services are available to those facing a short term hardship.